Argyres-Douglas Theories, Modularity of Minimal Models and Refined Chern-Simons: Coulomb branch index of AD theories and torus one-point conformal of minimal models

 For general $(A_1, A_{2N})$ Argyres-Douglas theories on $L(k,1)\times S^1$, we conjecture that the Coulomb branch index should be able to expressed by the generalized modular transformation matrices of the $(2N+3,2)$ model,

 This relation has been checked explicitly up to $N=5$ case.
-It would be nice to have a proof of this conjecture, which may require better understanding of the generalized modular transformation matrices \ref{eq:quant2dim}, \ref{eq:ST72u} and \ref{eq:STN2}.
+It would be nice to have a proof of this conjecture, which may require better understanding of the generalized modular transformation matrices in Eq.'s \ref{eq:quant2dim}, \ref{eq:ST72u} and \ref{eq:STN2}.